qwangmsk/Melanoma-Detect/README.md

     Evaluating GPT-5 for Melanoma Detection Using Dermoscopic Images.
 Diagnostics 2025, 15, 3052. https://doi.org/10.3390/diagnostics15233052

-## 2. GPT-5.2 performance across skin tones
+## 2. GPT-5.2 performance across skin tones on the Milk10K image dataset

 The most recent GPT-5.2 model released in December 2025 was used in this assessment.

 ### Data sources
 The ISIC Archive and HAM10K dataset, although widely used, predominantly contain images from light-skinned individuals and lacks standardized skin tone annotations, limiting its suitability for assessing ChatGPT's robustness across diverse populations.

 After surveying dermatology image datasets, we identified <strong>Milk10K</strong> as a suitable resource for evaluating GPT diagnostic performance across skin tones.
-We were unable to obtain access to the Diverse Dermatology Images (DDI) dataset despite multiple attempts.
-All dermoscopic images, clinical close-up, and metadata of Milk10K are publically available through the ISIC Archive and can be obtained directly from https://api.isic-archive.com/doi/milk10k/.
+We were unable to obtain access to the Diverse Dermatology Images (DDI) dataset during the project period.
+All dermoscopic images, clinical close-up, and metadata of Milk10K are publically available through the ISIC Archive, Kaggle, and can be obtained directly from https://api.isic-archive.com/doi/milk10k/.

         Tschandl P, Akay BN, Rosendahl C, Rotemberg V, et al.
         MILK10k: A Hierarchical Multimodal Imaging-Learning Toolkit